microsoft/terminal/doc/specs/#653 - Quake Mode/#653 - Quake Mode.md

 ### `globalSummon` Action

-[comment]: # Also, outline various different proposed designs for this setting.
-These won't all be winners, but may help during the decision making process.
-For each proposed design:

 The `globalSummon` action will be a keybinding the user can use to summon a Terminal window from anywhere in the OS.
 Various arguments to the action will specify which window is summoned, to where, and how the window should behave on